carlarsmendes/celeb/README.md

-You can find the porject Online Here: http://romantic-poitras-b52deb.netlify.com/
+You can find the Project Online Here: http://romantic-poitras-b52deb.netlify.com/

 ## Available Scripts